 How to Setup Gmail two-step Verification

 Please, this procedure requires attention.
-Since you are setting up additional password outside the default password to secure your account you should pay core attention so you do not mess things up.
+Since you are setting up additional passwords outside the default password to secure your account you should pay core attention so you do not mess things up.
 Also, make sure you write your 2 step authentication password where you cannot forget it, it can be written in your personal diary, phone note with a password, but I’ll not advise you write it on a public note or where others can access it.

 2. Instead of going straight to Gmail inbox, you will be taken to Gmail security section where you have the direct access to either turn-off two-step verification or turn-on 2 step verification.
 Click on the two steps verification icon and circled in the image below.